+We implement the previous decomposition in Qiskit using only two qubit gates (details in App. \ref{appendix:qiskit-gates}) \cite{zenodoQC}.
+We outline the constituents of the quantum circuit as a diagram in Fig. ~\ref{fig:unitary-circuit}, for a single trotterized unitary time step.
+Furthermore, Qiskit includes methods to create a controlled gate given an arbitrary unitary operator \cite{qiskit_controlledgate}, which we exploit to implement the Hadamard test of the trotteirzed unitary evolution as described in the methods.
+We implement this circuit using Qiskit's AerSimulator \cite{qiskit} with 100~000 shots.
+Ground state initialization was achieved with Qiskit's built-in state preparation method.
+A parameter sweep was performed for different dimer strengths $J_2$, setting $J_1 = 1$, $T = 20$, $N = 200$, and $\hbar = 1$.
+System sizes $L = \{4, 6, 8\}$ were tested as well.
+The results are plotted in Fig.~\ref{fig:dimerized-results}b.

 A phase transition can be seen at a bond when changing the relative strengths of the alternating pattern.
 The topological order parameter changes between $0$ and $\pi$, corresponding to trivial and non-trivial phases.
 Errors increase when the link strengths approach each other and finite size effects become observable, yielding stronger deviations around $J_2-J_1=0$ from the exact value.
-Although the circuit shows promise, the circuit depths ranged around 100~000 layers.
+Although the circuit shows promise, the number of gates and circuit depth ranged in the order of $\mathcal{O}(10^5)$.
+Due to the large circuit, error mitigation schemes are not implemented.
 It is worth noting that due to the required depth, this circuit is not runnable on currently available quantum computers, requiring either substantially higher qubit fidelities, topological qubits or full error correction~\cite{Preskill2018}.